 - bring a writ of habeas corpus petition.

 Inmates currently serving a jail or prison sentence in California can petition to have the governor commute their sentence.
-A commutation is a type of clemency, or pardon, that does not change or reverse a finding of guilt.
-But it reduces or eliminates a prisoner’s sentence.
+A commutation is a type of clemency, or pardon, that does not change or reverse a finding of guilt, although it reduces or eliminates a prisoner’s sentence.

 Commutation of a sentence is a rare form of clemency.4 It is usually granted only where it is apparent that a sentence was too harsh because of: